 Proceedings of the Royal Society B

 This role and intentions for related developments (including “Preprint” and “Preprint Editor” flags) were described in an editorial.
-The preprint editor is assisted by a team of early career researchers at her university.
 The authors of a paper published via this route shared their experience in a post on the Royal Society’s Publishing Blog.

 Inviting submissions from preprint servers

 Several other journals report looking for papers on preprint servers.